levbszabo/levbszabo.github.io/parsing-project.md

 ### 3. Results

 After parsing is completed we can retrieve the parse tree using the backpointer.
 If ``backpointer[0,n][S]`` is non-zero then we have a successful parsing.
 Then we continue down the tree according to the production rules until we have produced the entire sentence.
 For example if our first rule is S -> A B with parition i then we continue with ``backpointer[0,i][A]`` and ``backpointer[i,n][B]`` accordingly.
 Our algorithm successfully parsed several sentences from the WSJ Treebank.
-An example for **"The Market is wondering what General Motors has done."** is shown below.
+An example for **"The market is wondering what General Motors has done."** is shown below.

 <img src="images/ParsingExample.JPG?raw=true"/>